How strongly do I recommend The DevOps Handbook?

 As an engineering manager or leader, your job is to improve feedback loops and primarily through speed:

 Engineers instinctively know that faster feedback is better.
-Waiting 2 minutes for a test suite is much better than 30 minutes.
+Waiting 2 minutes for a test suite to complete is much better than 30 minutes.
 But how many organizations invest energy toward tightening feedback loops?

-To my mind, quality of the feedback is a secondary consideration.
+To my mind, quality of the feedback is important but a secondary consideration to speed.
 I’d rather have a fast code review of okay quality than a slow code review of great quality.
-I can work with the first to extract more information, but I can’t improve the speed of the second.
+I can work with the first to extract more information, but slow feedback often arrives so late that everyone feels frustrated.

 Google has all their code in a single repo with billions of files.
 Randy Shoup, current VP of Engineering and Chief Architect at Ebay, formerly of Google, called Google’s monorepo “the most powerful mechanism for preventing failures.”